A consultant to international bodies such as the World Health Organization (WHO) and the United Nations Children’s Fund (UNICEF).

 Creating and teaching in local, national and international courses, seminars and conferences.

 She has also developed online and distance education courses, including Deakin University’s Lactation and Infant Feeding course and the University of York’s online The Challenge of Infant Feeding.
 While employed by the University of York’s Mothers and Infants Research Unit, she worked on the NHS-sponsored e-Learning for Health infant feeding units overseen by the UK Royal College of Paediatrics and Child Health.
-She continues to be invited to deliver conference presentations online and in person, such as Global Online Lactation Discussion (GOLD), and iLactation series of conferences, and the latest Lactation Consultants of Australia and New Zealand conference in March 2015.
+She continues to be invited to deliver conference presentations online and in person, such as Global Online Lactation Discussion (GOLD), and iLactation series of conferences, and the latest Lactation Consultants of Australia and New Zealand conference in March 2015 and Lactation Consultants of Great Britain in 2016.

 Creating and developing the lactation consultant profession